zengjixiang/jina/docs/get-started/install/apple-silicon-m1-m2.md

 export GRPC_PYTHON_BUILD_SYSTEM_ZLIB=1
 ```

-After all the dependencies are installed, you can run Jina CLI and check the system information.
+After all the dependencies are installed, you can run Jina-serve CLI and check the system information.

 ```bash
 jina -vf